 It’s a San Francisco no-brainer, but some people don’t actually walk the Golden Gate Bridge during their visit.
 Walk or bike, no matter the weather.
-Fog affords its own mystical trip from the Fort Point end -- to Fort Baker on the north side of the bridge.
+Karl the Fog affords its own mystical trip from the Fort Point end, to Fort Baker on the north side of the bridge.

 Eat oysters, chowder, chocolate and cheese at the San Francisco Ferry Building.
 Check out the food wares from local vendors throughout the Marketplace.

 Ride one of San Francisco's iconic cable cars (or learn more about them in the city's free Cable Car Museum).
 Hop off at the Mark Hopkin's Hotel atop Nob Hill and make your way to its rooftop Top of the Mark for a sunset cocktail.
 Then hop on again to the Buena Vista Cafe for an Irish coffee -- the first Irish coffee ever stirred in the United States.